 Since I left East Europe, the biggest lie that I came across in the Western cultures I traveled through, is: “You need to be nice to people.”
 Apparently in East Europe people are not nice, according to the socialist definition of the term.
 In East Europe, when we look at all the crime shows on Discovery and we hear all victims, without exception, saying: “There was no reason to doubt what they were saying.
 Who goes around double-checking on people?”, we crack up with sad, bitter laughter and think: “No, you don’t understand.
 Everyone double-checks what people say, but you, dear Westerner.”
-The world that went through socialism does not offer trust by default, an it laughs with sad bitterns watching America making the same mistake.
-In the former socialist union, people offer respect by default (and you will probably be more respected in an East European home than in any Western house), but they do not offer trust until one proves itself worthy of trust.
+The world that went through socialism does not offer trust by default, an it laughs with sad bitterns watching America making the same mistake over and over again.
+In the former socialist union, people offer respect by default (and you will actually be more respected in an East European home than in any Western house), but they do not offer trust until one proves itself worthy of trust.
 One is considered naïve and gullible if they offer trust by default.

 Anne W Zahra, M.Ed, language teacher, defines the terms “gullible” and “naïve” very well.
 She says, “A gullible person believes what other people say and does what others ask without thinking.
 Gullible people trust others too much, too easily.
 Bad people steal money and take advantage of gullible people.
 For example, a gullible person would buy a used car without checking it carefully, and later discover the car is in poor condition and not worth its price.